johnnovak/johnnovak.site/blog/_posts/2017-03-31-nim-performance-tuning-for-the-uninitiated.md

 easily match that, but you have to know exactly what you're doing to get there, as I'll show below.

+#### Memory layout

+One very important thing to note is how the triangle data is laid out in memory.
+For every ray we're mowing through all the triangles in a linear fashion, checking for intersections, so we must store the triangles contiguously in a big chunk of memory to best utilise the CPU data caches:

+{% highlight cpp %}
+struct Vec3
+{
+  float x;
+  float y;
+  float z;
+};

+Vec3 *allocTriangles(int numTriangles)
+{
+  return (Vec3 *) malloc(sizeof(Vec3) * numTriangles * 3);
+}
+{% endhighlight %}

 #### Inspecting the assembly output

 Before progressing any further, let's take a quick look at a typical number